These pages are protected

 where people still speak a Greek dialect.

-at least) developed an art of healing which was certainly based
+very early on an art of healing which was

-not merely on superstition (and in particular on superstition
+based not on mere superstition (and in particular on superstition

 associated to natural numbers, small integers) but also upon